KatYosTunisia/dataGeneration_GlassesSegmentation/README.md

 !tar -zxvf ShapeNetRendering.tgz -C Datasets/ShapNet
  ```
 - change training parameters in the config file
-- change paths according to your envirement
+- change paths according to your envirement in the config file

  ```python
 __C.DATASETS                                = edict()